ledhcg/rikedu-api/README.md

 ## Documentation

--   Open the Postman app and select the collection "BCSD".
+-   Open the Postman app and select the collection "RIKEDU".
 -   Click on the "..." button next to the collection name and select "View Documentation".
 -   The documentation will be displayed in a new tab in the Postman app.